kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

   - Make sure it can be configured for longer sprite speaking animations or dynamically able to handle that
 - Add idle animation
 - Add vocal pause
+- Add dialogue page turn indicator (use the existing one); make sure it animates nicely.